-Students are experiencing significant hardship.
-More than half of all students were considered to be suffering or struggling, and an even fewer were considered to be flourishing.
+Students were experiencing significant hardships.
+More than half of all students were considered to be suffering or struggling, and even fewer were considered to be flourishing.
 There is a negative relationship between students flourishing and students suffering or struggling.
-When one is flourishing, they are much less likely to be suffering or struggling (27%); however, 17% of the students who were suffering or struggling were also flourishing.
+When one is flourishing, they are much less likely to be suffering or struggling (25%); however, 18% of the students who were suffering or struggling were also flourishing.

-This executive summary is updated at the conclusion of each semester and was last updated at the end of the fall 2024 semester.
+This executive summary is updated at the conclusion of each semester and was last updated at the end of the spring 2025 semester.